 To prevent an app from opening automatically, we can uncheck the box next to the app and click the minus button below.
 This will free up CPU power for more critical tasks and ensure the app runs only when needed.

 Here is another guide- How to Speed Up macOS Big Sur?
 7 Easy Methods

 5. Clear your MAC Cache: browsers, OS, and other applications

-This point is closely related to the first one we have discussed, as the cache takes up disk space, and you may not need it regularly.
+This point is closely related to the first one we discussed, as cache files can take up valuable disk space that you may not need regularly.

-Clearing your browsers’ cache, applications, or OS X’s cache will give you a lot of space back on your SSD or hard drive, but it may cause some slight hiccups in the application’s performance.
-Most of the deleted information will be from things we no longer use or which we do very occasionally, so they will need to be updated every time.
+Clearing your browser’s cache and the cache of applications or OS X can free up a significant amount of space on your SSD or hard drive.
+However, it’s worth noting that clearing cache files may cause some slight hiccups in the performance of specific applications.
+Most of the deleted cache files will be for items you no longer use or use very rarely, meaning they will need to be updated the next time you access them.

 Here is a detailed guide that you can use- How to Clear Cache on Mac and Recover a LOT of Storage Space

-You can also read: Accountsd: How to Fix High CPU Usage on Mac?
+You can also read: How to Fix High CPU Usage on Mac?
 3 Possible Fix